CKimoliatis/CIS7_Project/README.md

 # Doctors Without Borders

 ## General Info
-This project is to select countries for the Doctors Without Borders Program
+This project is to aid in the selection of countries for the Doctors Without Borders Program